Teaching / Conferences

 I put that MLA panel together, and that's what led to Brautigan and I being friends.
 That was quite a night.
 Governor Jerry Brown and his then-squeeze Linda Ronstadt showed up.

-Then a couple of years later, Richard came out to NIU [Northern Illinois University] where I was a graduate student and delivered a reading and lecture, and came to my classes.
+Then a couple of years later, Richard came out to NIU [Northern Illinois University, DeKalb, Illinois] where I was a graduate student and delivered a reading and lecture, and came to my classes.
 There we had the surreal experience of going out to dinner and finding on the printed menu Trout á la Brautigan, believe it or not.

 After the MLA deal we kept in touch regularly.
 He'd drink and dial me maybe once a month after that until his death.
 I wrote a tribute to him for the Chicago Tribune, and wrote various other things about him, all of which you seem to have uncovered.